taneshadeshaw/notes/README.md

 Next, use scheduling tools and apps to plan out your day.
 Block off time for each tasks and set reminders to help keep you on track.
 Be sure to leave time in between tasks for breaks and to avoid getting stuck in a repetitive work pattern.
 Additionally, keep your workspace clean and organized to reduce the risk of distractions and confusion.
  - 来自Helpful Assistant

+# 2023-11-30
+- "Today's programming wisdom is to focus on writing clean, readable, and maintainable code.
+It's not just about making it work, but also about ensuring that others can easily understand and modify it in the future.
+Invest time in planning, documenting, and testing your code to save yourself and your team headaches down the road.
+Remember, code is read more often than it's written, so make it a joy to read!"